vkleen/weechat-discord/readme.md

     cd weechat-discord # or wherever you cloned it cargo build --release

-This will produce a shared object called `target/release/libweecord.so`.
+This will produce a shared object called `target/release/libweecord.so` (or `.dylib` on macos).
 Place it in your weechat plugins directory, which is probably located at `~/.weechat/plugins` (may need to be created)

 The Makefile has a tiny bit of automation that helps with development: